-Candidates who have successfully cleared the written examination will receive a Call letter to report to any one of the Air Force Selection Boards located at Dehradun, Varanasi, Gandhinagar and Mysuru.
+Candidates who will successfully clear the written examination in the AFCAT Result 2024 will receive a Call letter to report to any one of the Air Force Selection Boards located at Dehradun, Varanasi, Gandhinagar and Mysuru.
 At the Air Force Selection Board (AFSB), you undergo following tests in order to ascertain your suitability and gauge your potential as an Officer in the Indian Air Force.

 All STAGE-I qualified candidates undergo following tests as part of STAGE-II testing during next four to five days.
 Fifth day is for CPSS testing (Flying branch).

 - Psychological Tests are written tests that are conducted by a Psychologist.

 - Group Tests are interactive indoor and outdoor activities which are a combination of mental and physical work.

 - Interview involves a personal conversation with an Interviewing Officer.

 - Candidates who have applied for flying branch and have been recommended, will also have to undergo Computerized Pilot Selection System (CPSS) test .